Pulmonary hypertension

 • Scarring of the lungs, called pulmonary fibrosis.

-Group 4: Pulmonary hypertension caused by chronic blood clots or blockages in the pulmonary artery
+Group 4: Pulmonary hypertension caused by blockages in the pulmonary artery

 Causes include: